 Often we are surprised to find that we have already moved on in more ways than we feared we might have to.

-But I won’t wear a mask Monday.
+But I won’t wear a mask this Halloween.
 Never again.
 It’s hot and sticky and the elastic gets caught in my hair.

 I’ll be me.
 With all my stumbles and mumbles and bumbles, I’ll just be me.
 That’s going to have to be good enough and, thank God, I’ve realized it already is.